Stephanie Hilferty: Personal life

 Hilferty graduated from St. Mary's Dominican High School (2003) and Loyola University New Orleans (2007) where she graduated summa cum laude with a double major in English and psychology.
 At Loyola, Hilferty served as the president of the University Programming Board.
-Stephanie also was a member of the Alpha Chi Omega Sorority.
+Stephanie also was a member of the Alpha Chi Omega sorority.

 Following her graduation from Loyola University, Hilferty started as a sales and leasing associate at SRSA Commercial Real Estate.
 At SRSA, Hilferty has represented a variety of national, regional and local tenants in office and retail.
 In 2016, Biz New Orleans named Hilferty one of the "Top Ten Influencers" in the residential and commercial markets.

 Throughout her career, Hilferty has been a member of the Commercial Investment Division of New Orleans Metropolitan Association of Realtors, X Team International (retail real estate brokerage group), and Urban Land Institute, where she served as the Young Leaders chair.
 She previously was the president of the Lake Vista Property Owners Association.

-Hilferty is married to Michael Lillis and they live in New Orleans' Lake Vista neighborhood with their two children.
+Hilferty is married to Michael Lillis and they live in New Orleans' Lake Vista neighborhood with their three children.